-It should not come as a surprise to anyone that sexual harassment is still rampant in the American workplace.
+It should not come as a surprise to anyone that the prevalence of sexual harassment is still rampant in the American workplace.
 It periodically surfaces in the public consciousness because of high-profile cases, perhaps more so recently than in the past.
 But Harvey Weinstein and Matt Lauer are not isolated instances of poor behavior.
 There are women in every walk of life, from housekeepers to administrative assistants to, I daresay, paralegals and attorneys who are being subjected to some form of sexual harassment on a regular basis.

 More than thirty years ago, The United States Supreme Court established guidelines to define illegal sexual harassment in a case called Meritor Savings Bank v.
 Vinson, 477 U.S. 57 (1986).
 Sexual harassment is a form of sex-based discrimination prohibited by Title VII of the Civil Rights Act of 1964.
 Any form of unwelcome sexual advances, requests for sexual favors, or verbal or physical conduct of a sexual nature may constitute harassment.
 In Meritor Savings Bank v.
 Vinson, the Supreme Court identified two categories of sexual harassment.
 The first, quid pro quo harassment, occurs when the harasser attempts to make a subordinate employee’s submission to sexual demands a condition of the job.
 It can involve either promises of advancement and other perks in exchange for submission or the threat of negative consequences including discharge if the employee refuses.